 2004 - Early Childhood Meeting Place: The IIDC's Early Childhood Center created the Early Childhood Meeting Place website as gateway to information, services, and resources for Indiana's early education professionals and families.
 The website featured an events calendar, a listing of early childhood research initiatives, early education career opportunities, news, and agency and organization profiles.

 Also in 2004, the Indiana Department of Education contracted with the Indiana Institute to support its efforts to improve the educational results and outcomes for students with and without disabilities.
 Areas of focus included the use of a conceptual framework to guide systematic school improvement, unify systems of equity and excellence, sustain school change through a participatory research approach, and focus project outcomes at the state and local level.

-2005 - Building Leadership Series: The IIDC's Center on Aging and Community utilized the Indiana Developmental Disabilities Network to develop, pilot, and disseminate a statewide leadership program for individuals with disabilities focusing on person-centered planning and self-advocacy.
+2005 - Building Leadership Series: The IIDC's Center for Health Equity utilized the Indiana Developmental Disabilities Network to develop, pilot, and disseminate a statewide leadership program for individuals with disabilities focusing on person-centered planning and self-advocacy.
 Through presentations, discussions, and interactive activities across three two-day workshops, 20 individuals developed skills to give voice toward greater independence and community leadership.